houjingyi233/macos-research/code/imageio/Readme.md

 ```
 - Benchmark code modifications and results against the baseline code included in the Project
 ## Live Debugger Implementation - Ninja Mode
-The modified .cpp and.h files are for ninjas only - adds Live Debugging Mode - Work in Progress - Pull Requests Welcome
+- The modified .cpp and.h files are for ninjas only - adds Live Debugging Mode - Work in Progress - Pull Requests Welcome
+- The modified .cpp & .h are meant to be compiled into the Jackalope Stub Programs for A/B/C Testing
 ```
 // Global debug flag
 bool debugMode = true;